Listen to this article:

 Legs Up The Wall

 Move to a wall and shimmy your hips as close as possible.
-Next, release your head, shoulders, and back to the floor and raise your legs, resting them on the wall.
-The legs should be lifted to roughly 90 degrees, so move your hips closer to the wall if needed.
+Lower yourself down to the floor and raise your legs, resting them against the wall.
+Scoot close enough that your glutes are in contact with the wall.

-You can also do this gentle yoga pose without a wall by placing a bolster or cushion under your sitting bones instead.
-Stay in this gentle inversion for at least one minute for maximum effect.
+Stay in this relaxing inversion for at least 10 breaths, or longer if desired.
 This restorative posture helps to relax the whole body, reduce stress, and improve circulation.

 Final Tips For Getting Started With A Gentle Yoga Practice